-October and November are whale-watching season.
+October and November are whale-watching seasons.
 Whales pass by Cabo Polonio, making their way north from Antarctica.

 November and December are spring in Uruguay.
 The sun shines, but rain showers are common and the wind snaps crisply.
 Most of the cabins are shuttered and few people are about, but the quiet is perfect for unwinding.

-June and July are winter months.
+June and July are the winter months.
 People are sparse.